Rigidity of smooth finite-time blow-up for equivariant self-dual Chern-Simons-Schr\"odinger equation: Modulation analysis

 with some large constant $A=A(M)\gg1$ and a function $\psi'$ given in Lemma~\ref{lem:Morawetz}, and claim that $\calF\aleq1$ can be propagated on any finite time intervals only under the size control \eqref{eq:H1-nonlin-coer}.
 Since $0\leq\psi'\leq1$, it is clear that $\calF$ is coercive in the $\eps_{2}$-variable, and hence it controls $\|\eps\|_{\dot{\calH}_{m}^{3}}/\mu^{3}$ and $\|\eps\|_{\dot{\calH}_{m}^{2}}/\mu^{2}$ by Lemma~\ref{lem:HigherHardyBounds}.
 Note that the powers of $\mu$ in \eqref{eq:def-EnergyMorawetz} cannot be changed; see Remark~\ref{rem:scales}.

 Note that $\mu=0$ if and only if $u$ is the modulated soliton $Q_{\lmb,\gmm}$ so we will not consider this trivial case.
-The key results \eqref{eq:unif-H3-bound}--\eqref{eq:unif-H2-bound} of this subsection is nevertheless well-defined even for this soliton solution.
+The key results \eqref{eq:unif-H3-bound}--\eqref{eq:unif-H2-bound} of this subsection are nevertheless well-defined even for this soliton solution.

 In what follows, we explain how $\calF\aleq1$ can be propagated.
 Our discussion will be sketchy and non-rigorous.
 We look at the structure of the $\eps_{2}$-equation, whose full expression can be found in \eqref{eq:e2-eqn}--\eqref{eq:def-F2} below.
 Here we only discuss a toy model: